-The City of Bend had a legacy parking payment and enforcement system that was 20 years old which relied on an outsourced management company.
-In 2018, Bend City Council restructured and set goals for a newly established Parking Services Division to leverage the latest technology and establish new parking districts.
+The City of Bend had a legacy parking payment and enforcement system that was 20 years old and relied on an outsourced management company.
+In 2018, Bend’s City Council restructured and set goals for a new Parking Services Division to leverage the latest technology and establish new parking districts.
 After adding these additional districts, the City’s third-party management company costs grew from $195,000 to $350,000.
-The team began work to move operations in-house by bringing parking and enforcement management into this new Division.
+The team began work to move operations in-house by bringing parking and enforcement management under this new division.

-At the time of the restructuring, Tobias Marx filled the role of Parking Services Division Manager.
-Tobias aimed to maximize efficiency in the department, and he wanted reporting and information access, but he had limited access to reports to gain insight on the efficiency of their permits or enforcement.
-This lack of access hindered the team’s management capacity and the ability to respond to complaints making the City less able to help residents with citation problems or disputes.
-The disconnect between what could be seen and managed by City employees versus the needs of residents and visitors often resulted in lackluster customer service experiences.
-The Parking Services Division needed control and management capacity to respond to issues and deliver excellent service.
+Tobias Marx, Parking Services Division Manager at the time of restructuring, was focused on maximizing efficiency in the department.
+His limited access to reporting, however, made it difficult to gain insights into their operations.
+This hindered the team’s management capacity and the ability to respond to complaints, making it more difficult to help residents with citation issues or disputes.
+The disconnect between what could be seen and managed by city employees versus the needs of residents and visitors often resulted in lackluster customer service experiences.

 Parking Choice and Convenience

-Bend currently has 800 paid parking spaces but is adding more to a total of 3,000.
-Through Passport, they will offer dynamic pricing, which is customizable, including set rates for locals and a different pricing structure for visitors, oversized vehicles, compact cars, and more.
-This dynamic and thoughtful approach to parking infrastructure now nets the City $100,000 in parking revenue, but this will pave the way to have a solid foundation to ramp up to $500,000.
+One of Bend’s goals was to provide multiple ways for residents and visitors to pay for parking.
+To achieve this goal, the team launched Passport’s mobile pay parking app, Passport Parking, across its spaces.
+Through Passport, they can offer dynamic pricing, which is customizable, including set rates for locals and a different pricing structure for visitors, oversized vehicles, compact cars, and more.
+This strategic and thoughtful approach to parking now nets the City $100,000 in parking revenue, but officials believe they could see an increase of up to $500,000.

 Cost-Effective Expansion of Enforcement with LPR